-Created by Alibaba Group in 2003, Taobao is an online shopping similar to eBay and Amazon.
+Created by Alibaba Group in 2003, Taobao is an online shop similar to eBay and Amazon.
 It facilitates Consumer-to-Consumer (C2C) on an e-commerce platform specialized for small businesses.
-According to Alexa, it is part of the top 10 most visited website in the world.
+According to Alexa, it is part of the top 10 most visited websites in the world.

-It is a place, where buyers and sellers interact through fixed price or auction.
+It is a place, where buyers and sellers interact through fixed prices or auctions.
 Last year, the website was making over €684 million.
 With Tmall (owned by Alibaba Group as well and which takes care of the B2C e-commerce), the gross merchandise volume exceeded €120 billion.